ThomsonTea/Exam-Result-Management-System/README.md

 JSON Processing	- org.json (for JSON parsing)
 Web Server - PHP-based backend (API hosted in /erms-api/)

-## API Documentation
-1) List of All API endpoints.
-2) HTTP method for each endpoint.
-3) Required request parameters, headers, and body formats (with JSON examples). - use Postman
-4) Example success and error responses (with status code and JSON example). - use Postman
-5) Security - Detail the security measures implemented.
-Explain the choice of mechanism and describe how it protects the endpoint.

 ## 1. login
   API endpoint: http://localhost/Exam-Result-Management-System/erms-api//authentication.php
   HTTP method: POST